astikanand/astikanand.github.io/techblogs/algorithms/8_divide_conquer_approach.md

     - The algorithm divides the array in two halves, recursively sorts them and finally merges the two sorted halves.
 - **Closest Pair of Points:**
     - The problem is to find the closest pair of points in a set of points in x-y plane.
-    - The problem can be solved in O(n<sup>2</sup>) time by calculating distances of every pair of points and comparing the distances to find the minimum.
+    - Problem can be solved in O(n<sup>2</sup>) time by calculating distances of every pair of points & comparing the distances to find the minimum.
-    - The Divide and Conquer algorithm solves the problem in O(nLogn) time.
+    - Divide and Conquer algorithm solves the problem in O(nLogn) time.
 - **Strassen’s Algorithm:**
     - An efficient algorithm to multiply two matrices.
     - A simple method to multiply two matrices need 3 nested loops and is O(n<sup>3</sup>).